-The recent climate survey13 identified seven areas of the 55 studied that tested into the collaborative range, constituting a strength.
+The 2005 Personnel Assessment of College Environment (PACE) climate survey16 identified seven areas of the 55 studied that tested into the collaborative range,17 constituting strengths.
 While the overall institutional rating showed no significant difference between Harper and other community colleges, any results falling into the collaborative system range warrant acknowledgement.